William E. Carson (conservationist): Federal parks

 Since Virginia's constitution did not permit re-election of governors, and particularly after Byrd suggested that the next governor should be a businessman, some reporters considered Carson a candidate to succeed Byrd in the 1929 state election.
 Other potential candidates included former Virginia Attorney General (and Byrd opponent) John Garland Pollard of Williamsburg (a dry Baptist who ultimately became Governor), B. Frank Buchanan of Smyth County, George Peery of Tazewell County and G. Walter Mapp of Northampton County.
 After "wet" Democrat Alfred E. Smith lost the 1928 Presidential election, Virginia Democrats wanted to reduce the influence of Methodist Bishop James Cannon Jr., long a fierce temperance advocate.
-In February 1929, Carson announced he would not be a candidate, and continued to campaign against William Moseley Brown, an educator, Masonic leader and former Democrat who became the Republican candidate, and lost to Pollard by a 2-to-1 margin.
+In February 1929, Carson announced he would not be a candidate, and continued to campaign against Republican candidate William Moseley Brown (an educator, Masonic leader and former Democrat), and Pollard won by a 2-to-1 margin.
 However, after the election, Carson refused to endorse Byrd loyalist (and former Speaker) Thomas W. Ozlin to replace Elmer O. Flippin as the DVC's executive secretary.
 Carson was also "boomed" as a gubernatorial candidate in 1932 and 1934.

 By May 1929 Carson had recommended the creation of a state park in the Tidewater region, with the cooperation of Princess Anne County, to include Cape Henry, where English colonists first landed.
 The proposed acreage in August 1933 was 3000 acres.
 Ultimately, it would link the historical sites of Jamestown, Williamsburg and Yorktown.
 The federal government acquired Jamestown island in 1934, and dedicated the Colonial National Monument (which after 1936 became Colonial National Historical Park).
 Nearby the land in Virginia Beach became Seashore State Park (now First Landing State Park), one of the original six Virginia state parks, but dedicated after Carson's tenure.
 During and after his tenure, locals wanted it to become part of Colonial National Park, which never happened.